aquatix/dammit.nl/content/posts/vim-reloaded.md

 Installing both in the virtualenv of your project will make vim pick up the right modules, so imports get recognised (very useful for imports from modules in your virtualenv, otherwise pylint will get *really* chatty).

+Another good read is [Vim After 15 Years](https://statico.github.io/vim3.html), in which Ian Langworth describes his own setup.
+We have some similarities, and of course some differences.